brevzin/cpp_proposals/1061_sb_pack/sb-extensions.md

 sizeof ... ( identifier )
 fold-expression
 ```
-[unless the *identifier* is a structured binding pack initialized with a non-dependent <i>brace-or-equal-initializer</i>, or all of the packs expanded in the *fold-expression* are structured binding packs initialized with a non-dependent <i>brace-or-equal-initializer</i>.]{.addu}
+[unless the *identifier* is a non-dependent pack, or all of the packs expanded in the *fold-expression* are non-dependent packs.]{.addu}
 :::

 ## Feature-Test Macro